SummittDweller/wieting-one-click-hugo-cms/site/content/dates.md

 By default, datetime parsers like the one the Wieting uses are NOT "inclusive", so if you specify a string like `8:30 am daily from jul 26 2021 thru jul 29 2021` you will generate only 3 events on July 26, 27 and 28, not four!
 There will be no event on July 29 because the start of that day, coinciding with 12:00:01 AM (1 second after midnight), occurs before 8:30 AM on the same day.
 While that makes sense, it's not how most people think terms like `thru`, `to`, and `until` should work.

-So, when you specify a discrete end date/time for a Wieting event, we automatically add 24 hours for determination of a limiting date.
+So, when you specify a range of dates/times for a Wieting event **always lead with the word `from`** and we will automatically add 24 hours for determination of an end date.
 That means the specification we used above, `8:30 am daily from jul 26 2021 thru jul 29 2021`, will generate the following discrete event date/times:

   - Monday, July 26, 2021 @ 8:30 AM,
   - Tuesday, July 27, 2021 @ 8:30 AM,